Terms & Conditions

 5.1 Whyser shall have a non-exclusive, royalty-free, worldwide, transferable, sublicensable, irrevocable, perpetual license to use or incorporate into the System and Service any suggestions, enhancement requests, recommendations or other feedback provided by Customer or its Authorised Users relating to the operation of the System and Service.

 5.2 Nothing in this agreement will be deemed to transfer any intellectual property rights between the parties.
-Customer may use the System by viewing it in a browser or printing out copies for Customer’s use, but Whyser reserves all other rights.
+Customer may use the System by viewing it in a browser or printing out copies for the Customer’s use, but Whyser reserves all other rights.

 5.3 Customer grants Whyser a non-exclusive licence to use the Customer Data for the purposes of providing the System and Services.

 The parties shall each (a) keep confidential, (b) only use for the purposes of this agreement and (c) only disclose in confidence to the recipient’s employees, contractors and advisors who need to know, the confidential information of the other party received in connection with this agreement, unless the confidential information (i) has become public knowledge otherwise than through a breach of this section, (ii) can reasonably be shown to have been known by the recipient before being received from the discloser, (iii) was obtained by a third party that had not breached a duty of confidentiality, or (iv) is required to be disclosed by law or a party’s regulatory body.
-Upon termination of this agreement each party shall on request promptly return or take reasonable steps to delete the confidential information of the other party.
-This section shall survive termination of this agreement.
+Upon termination of this agreement, each party shall on request promptly return or take reasonable steps to delete the confidential information of the other party.
+This section shall survive the termination of this agreement.

 7.1 Whyser shall defend and indemnify Customer and the Permitted Affiliates, and their respective officers, directors and employees from and against: